-- For purposes of satisfying the federal tax laws relating to qualified retirement plans, the DB Plan Component of the Hybrid Plan recognizes same-sex marriages that are validly entered into in a jurisdiction whose laws authorize the marriage. - A person who is in a registered domestic partnership or civil union is not considered to be a spouse for purposes of applying the federal tax law requirements relating to qualified retirement plans, regardless of whether that person's partner is of the opposite or same sex. - Elect 100% of your benefit as a lump sum distribution after termination\/\\ - As a direct payment subject to taxes and applicable penalties, or - Rollover money to an individual IRA account or another qualified plan \The decision to elect a lump sum distribution may be deferred to a later date between the date of termination and your 65th birthday.
-Interest accrues at 7.5% for each year deferred. - \\See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.
+- 2. Elect 100% of your benefit as a lump sum distribution after termination/ - a.
+As a direct payment subject to taxes and applicable penalties, or - b.
+Rollover money to an individual IRA account or another qualified plan The decision to elect a lump sum distribution may be deferred to a later date between the date of termination and your 65th birthday.
+Interest accrues at 7.5% for each year deferred, but not beyond your 65th birthday. - See: What happens if you experience a termination from employment and later return to work at the University? for treatment of service credit once a lump sum distribution is taken.